Board of Trustees

 - Supporting the school’s programs and special events

 - Serving as ambassadors for the school in the larger community

 - Undertaking long-range planning to ensure the school’s financial and programmatic health and sustainability

-The standing committees of the board include: Executive, Finance, Development, Trustees.
+The standing committees of the board include: Executive, Finance, Development, Equity and Inclusion, Trustees.

 Additional committees, subcommittees and task forces are formed on an as-needed basis; in the recent past these have included: the Long Range Planning Task Force, the Communications Task Force and the Building and Grounds Committee.